 Search volume vs. purchase intent

-A common feature shared by most affiliate websites is that the majority of their traffic come from only a handful of posts.
-This is why publishing more frequently is not an ideal strategy for growing organic traffic.
+A common feature shared by most affiliate websites is that the majority of their traffic comes from only a handful of posts.
+This is why publishing more frequently is not an ideal strategy for growing organic traffic to your affiliate website.
 What you need instead is great content that matches searchers’ intent.

 Another observation when it comes to conversions is that posts with the highest volume of traffic often don’t have the highest conversion rates, as we can see from our analytics example below.